What is customer retention rate (CRR)? It’s a measure of how well you keep your customers over time.

 If you have happy customers, it’s a great opportunity to write case studies about them.
 It can show other potential customers how to use your product, how great your customer service is, and so on.

 Keep in mind that these numbers are broad averages that can change drastically when you drill down into their respective subcategories.
-While it’s tempting to benchmark your customer retention rate against your industry’s, don’t put too much stock in it.
+While it’s tempting to benchmark your client retention rate against the average for your industry, don’t put too much stock in it.
 Just focus on improving your baseline number.

 If possible, retroactively calculate your CRR as far back as you can and see what happens to the numbers.
 Are they going up, down, or staying the same?
 How does each quarter look?
 What about year-over-year business?
 If the rate is trending down over time, that could be a red flag that needs to be addressed.